 - No Deadline pricing

 - No Hidden Charges

-Every business owner who hires an independent contractor or freelancer to complete a job must report payments using IRS Form 1099-MISC at the end of each tax year.
+Every business owner who hires any individual who is not an employee to complete a job must report payments using IRS Form 1099-MISC at the end of each tax year.
 Use this form to report miscellaneous payments of $600 or more.

 In this article, we will learn about the new Form 1099-MISC, the role of the payer, payee/contractor, and due dates and penalties.